carlosdavila91/santboi/README.md

 Min.| 1st Qu.| Median| Mean| 3rd Qu.| Max.|
   ---|     ---|    ---|  ---|     ---|  ---|
 0|       0|     65|  208|     269| 2985|

+## Heat Demand Model

+With regard to the aim of the study in charge of the university, a physical model was applied to buildings gathered for the investigation.